opendroid-project/docs/wiki/Crave_Signing.md

    - **Generate OTA Update Package:** Creates an OTA update package from the signed files.
    - **Clean Up:** Removes the temporary directory containing the certificates and unsets environment variables.

-   Source code to script can be found [here](https://github.com/accupara/docker-images/blob/master/aosp/common/crave_sign.sh)
+   Source code to the script can be found [here](https://github.com/accupara/docker-images/blob/master/aosp/common/crave_sign.sh)

 ### Cleanup